Luligu/matterbridge-zigbee2mqtt/.github/ISSUE_TEMPLATE/bug_report.md

 **Matterbridge (please complete the following information):**

-- Mode [e.g. as a service or docker container]
+- Host mode [e.g. as a service or docker container]
+- Bridge mode [e.g. as a bridge or childbridge]
 - Version [e.g. 1.6.6]
 - OS: [e.g. where you run Matterbridge]